Ashford University Catalog

 HIS 206 United States History II

-This course surveys American history from Reconstruction to the present.
+This course surveys American history from 1877 to the present.
 Emphasis is placed on the multifaceted experiences within American society; political, economic, intercultural, and social trends; and the impact of the United States in world affairs.
 Recommended prerequisite: ENG 122.

 HIS 306 Twentieth-Century Europe